Perfect Steamed Broccoli (Paleo, Whole30, Keto)

-Delicious earthy broccoli steamed to perfection with tender florets and slightly crunchy stems.
-Topped with just a pat of grass-fed butter and sea salt, this simple dish is the perfect side for any dinner and so good, even your kids will love it!
+Delicious earthy broccoli steamed to perfection with tender florets and al dente stems.
+Top it off with a pat of grass-fed butter and sea salt and takes this simple dish to absolute perfection.
+Keep is Paleo and Whole30 by using grass-fed ghee in place of the butter!

 Why Broccoli is So Good For You!